 Get involved with North Carolina State Parks

-Help start a Weymouth Woods Friends group to support, contribute, improve, and enjoy this special place in our state parks system.
+Help start a Weymouth Woods Friends group to promote, support, and advocate for this special place in our state parks system.
 Contact Friends of State Parks.

 The Sandhills region consists of nearly one million acres in south-central North Carolina.
 In the midst of this sandy terrain famous for golf courses, peach orchards and horse farms is Weymouth Woods, a 900-acre natural preserve.

 A nature preserve, Weymouth Woods is different from traditional parks.
 This limited-use area serves to preserve and portray the natural features unique to its region.
 Weymouth Woods is a place where you can look at the longleaf pine forest and see how human actions have affected the environment, where you can learn about rare and endangered species the red-cockaded woodpecker, the pine barrens tree frog and the bog spicebush.